annaesvensson/yellow-slider/README.md

 The image formats GIF, JPG, PNG and SVG are supported.
 All media files are located in the `media` folder.
 The `media/images` folder is the place to store your images.
 The `media/thumbnails` folder contains image thumbnails.
 You can also create additional folders and organise files as you like.

+## How to show image captions

+Image captions can be configured in the language settings.
+Open file `system/extensions/yellow-language.ini` and add a new line for each image.
+A line consists of file name and description.
+The image caption is displayed when you hover over an image or use a screen reader.

 ## Examples

 Adding an image gallery, different sortings: